-Looking for a husband: Book of Ruth 2:1-23.
-Naomi and Ruth return to Bethlehem and settle back into Naomi’s village community.
-Naomi notices that Boaz, a rich kinsman, is attracted to Ruth, and is showing his interest to all and sundry.
+Looking for a husband.
+Naomi returns to Bethlehem with one of the young women, Ruth.
+They settle back into Naomi’s village community.
+Naomi notices that Boaz, a rich kinsman, is attracted to Ruth.
+Book of Ruth 2:1-23.

-Naomi sets things up: Book of Ruth 3-4.
-Naomi takes a hand in matters and instructs Ruth on what to do to catch her man.
-Ruth and Boaz marry, and Naomi at last has a grandson.
+Naomi sets things up.
+Boaz seems reluctant to act, so Naomi takes a hand in matters and instructs Ruth on how to catch her man.
+Ruth and Boaz marry, and Naomi has a grandson.
+Book of Ruth 3-4

 Three destitute women